contentful/forma-36/MIGRATION.md

 ### Select

-We changed the `Select` component to be easier to use, instead of having to import both `Select` and `Option` components, on the version 4 we have the `Select.Option` compound component.
-We also had some API changes.
-For example:
+`Select` component becomes compound component in version 4.
+You can use `Select` and `Select.Option` , with just importing `Select`.
+You would need to transform your existing code:

 ```tsx static=true
 <Select id="optionSelect" name="optionSelect" width="large">